 Hey everyone!
 This semester of Social Responsibility I have chosen to undertake another inquiry project.
 The question I will attempt to answer this time will be: “Why do people believe in conspiracy theories?”
 I find this question incredibly interesting and exceedingly relevant today, judging by recent events, including, but not limited to, the theory that the COVID-2019 pandemic is a con being pulled off by governments, as well as the rich and powerful, and the theory that the 2020 U.S. election was somehow rigged in favor of the Democratic Party and its candidate (now U.S. President-elect), Joe Biden.
 This topic has always puzzled me; I find it so very strange that such large groups of people can be so easily duped into believing such absurd and far-fetched ideas.
 Hopefully reading this has peaked your interest in this topic and you continue to stay tuned for my future posts!

 My research rounds will go as follows:

-- “Why are people drawn to conspiracy theories?”
+- “Why are people drawn to and create conspiracy theories?”
 (This will help us understand why individuals are attracted to such outlandish and strange ideas, ignoring proven facts and logic in favor of unsubstantiated claims.)

 Some resources I may use are: